 - Had to carry stroller up to second floor as there are no elevators, but first floor rooms are available

-- No private outdoor seating area with your room
+- Just like Port Orleans Riverside, there is no private outdoor seating area with your room

 - Not much space to put luggage so most of it went on the kind of gross feeling carpet.
 No luggage rack or closet.